Let's talk about logos

 The word monogram comes from the Greek "monos" which means "alone, unique, isolated" and "gramma" which means "engraved, written"

-The monogram is a logo variable and applies to brands that use two or three initials as an abbreviation, and may (or may not) be used in conjunction with a logo.
+The monogram is a logo variable and is applied to brands that use two or three initials as an abbreviation, and can be used (or not) accompanied by a logo.

-They generally correspond to the name and surname of people or the initials of the words that make up the name of a company.
+Generally they correspond to the first and last names of people or the initials of the words that make up the name of a company.

-They are not simply single letters, but are graphically combined by design, interlacing the features of some letters with others to form a sign fused into a single unit as a seal.
+They are graphically combined by means of a design, interlacing the features of some letters with others, to form a sign fused in a single unit to stamp mode.